adrianmrit/SummerAssistant/README.md

 **New commands:**

-When a user says somethings the assistant will try if the speech match an existent pattern.
+When a user says somethings the assistant will check if the speech match an existent pattern.
 You can create this patterns using regular expressions in the file actions.json.
 For example:

 		"^open (?P<url>.*?) in browser$": {
 			"action": "open_in_browser",